Local nonprofit offering help for those behind on rent in Yavapai County

 The Coalition for Compassion and Justice (CCJ) in Prescott is currently serving the community by meeting with individuals and families that need help with rent during these tough times.

 CCJ is a nonprofit poverty-relief center serving Yavapai County.
-Its mission is to end and prevent homelessness.
+Their mission is to end and prevent homelessness.

 "We are a service and a solution to those living in homelessness, working toward a just and compassionate community for all," their website explains.